Cirie Fields: The Traitors

 In 2023, she competed on the Peacock reality TV series The Traitors, on a cast that again included LaGrossa Kendrick and Reilly.
 Chosen to play as a traitor, she received the entire $250,000 prize pool for being the only traitor remaining at the end of the game.

+She was chosen to be a Traitor; despite her preexisting reputation, she quickly made a lot of allies who trusted her during the game, protecting them and making sure they mostly went far.
+She kept a low profile, moving mainly when she needed things to go her way.
+Her skill in social strategy also allowed her to correctly judge the right moment to cut ties with allies, including other Traitors, Cody Calafiore and Christian de la Torre, to whom I betray and eliminate.
+In the end, Cirie scored a solo win by cornering her fellow Traitor, Arie Luyendyk Jr., and made it to the final three with two Faithfuls who fully trusted her.

 Big Brother

 In 2023, Fields was cast on Big Brother 25 alongside her son Jared.
 She became the first former Survivor player to compete on Big Brother, and only the third ever to compete on both television shows.

 She was evicted on day 93 by a vote of 2–0, finishing in 5th place.

 Other media appearances

 In 2016, Fields appeared on a Survivor themed episode of The Price Is Right.

 Fields was a contestant on the 2022 USA Network reality competition series Snake in the Grass alongside her former Heroes vs. Villains tribemate, Stephenie LaGrossa Kendrick.
 Fields split the $100,000 prize with Big Brother and The Amazing Race alums Janelle Pierzina and Rachel Reilly after they correctly determined that LaGrossa Kendrick was the Snake.